AgoraIO/video-sdk-samples-flutter/README.md

 # Video SDK reference app (Flutter)

-This app demonstrates use of Agora Video SDK for real-time audio and video communication.
-It is a robust and comprehensive documentation reference app for Flutter, designed to enhance your productivity and understanding.
+This repository holds the complete code examples presented in the [Agora Video SDK for Flutter](https://docs.agora.io/en/video-calling/overview/product-overview?platform=flutter) documentation.
+The reference app demonstrates use of Agora Video SDK for real-time audio and video communication.
+It is a robust and comprehensive documentation reference app, designed to enhance your productivity and understanding.
 It's built to be flexible, easily extensible, and beginner-friendly.

 ## Prerequisites